stgordillo/spotify_2023_python_project/README.md

 Finally, I wanted to make use of that song attribute, "danceability".
 Here, I compared the danceability trait compared to the release year of songs and visualized it with a line chart in order to see that danceability had a large spike right before 2000, but has overall steadily increased over the years.

 ## Visualizations
-You can find my visualizations for the the analysis by clicking the link below:
+You can find my visualizations for the the analysis in [Visualizations](https://github.com/stgordillo/spotify_2023_python_project/blob/main/VISUALIZATIONS.md).

-Top 10 Artists with Most Songs

-Most Streamed Songs on Spotify in 2023 (Bar Chart)

-Most Streamed Songs on Spotify in 2023 (Pie Chart)

-Danceability over Time